Tips & Tricks

 Persian and Himalayan cats need some special loving and attention when it comes to grooming.
 We've created a list to help you...

-~ Brush them daily everywhere.
-We recommend a wire brush for long hair cats.
+~ Comb them daily everywhere.
+We recommend a 6" steel grooming comb.

 ~ Wipe their eyes daily with a cotton ball or soft tissue.